yaleman/mqttgpio/README.md

 ## TODO

+* Add a `_friendly` config option to push a friendly name to Home Assistant
 * Maybe make it so it reads back the GPIO state periodically, and if it's changed (ie, something else changes it) then udpate the state